-Activity 2.2.2 Develop guidelines for the management of stockpiles

-- Examine existing regulatory measures related to the management of stockpiles. - Identify additional measures necessary for the safe, efficient and environmentally sound management of stockpiles and proper disposal of expired stocks at contaminated sites/hotspots. - Identify and make proposals to overcome barriers to effective working of current and proposed management measures. - Hold stakeholder workshop to review and endorse recommendations. - Prepare recommendations for inclusions in the NIP and in the regulatory framework.
+Activity Responsibility 2.2.2 Establish national inventory of stockpiles MOEF Develop stockpile inventory methodology, taking advantage, wherever possible, of information from inventories established in Activity 2.1.
+Undertake preliminary inventory of stockpiles through questionnaires and in- depth studies on contaminated sites/hotspots in the vicinity of historical and existing production sites.
+Prepare data in formats for inclusion in the data management system and for reporting in the NIP.
+2.2.2 Develop guidelines for the management of stockpiles MOEF - Examine existing regulatory measures related to the management of stockpiles.
+Identify additional measures necessary for the safe, efficient and environmentally sound management of stockpiles and proper disposal of expired stocks at contaminated sites/ hotspots.
+Identify and make proposals to overcome barriers to effective working of current and proposed management measures. - Hold stakeholder workshop to review and endorse recommendations. - Prepare recommendations for inclusions in the NIP and in the regulatory framework.